rse-aunz/rse-aunz.github.io/events.md

 Every year in September we host a joint online event with [the RSE Asia Association](https://rse-asia.github.io/RSE_Asia/), for more details see [the RSAA website](https://rseaa.github.io/).

+## Annual conference - NZ RSE

+[NZRSE Conference](https://www.rseconference.nz/) is the prime online event where you can network and share ideas with open research and coding enthusiasts from all over Aotearoa New Zealand.
+Researchers across Public Research Organisations, universities, other public sector organisations, and commercial industries come together to learn new techniques, connect with colleagues, and share ideas.

 ## Regular networking events hosted by RSE-AUNZ